Engee documentation

 In this window:

-• in the centre is the final interface of the block,
+• the final interface of the block itself is in the center,

-Now let's take a closer look at the elements we can interact with.
+Now let's take a closer look at the elements that we can interact with.

 image_4.png

-1. Input field allows us to assign to a constant inside the block any value we enter using the keyboard.
+1. The input field allows you to assign any value to a constant inside the block that we enter using the keyboard.

-2. The Checkbox allows the constant inside the block to be given a value of 0 or 1, depending on whether the parameter is enabled or disabled.
+2. The Checkbox allows the constant inside the block to be set to 0 or 1, depending on whether this parameter is enabled or disabled.

-3. The Drop-down list contains a set of parameters and, depending on the selected parameter, assigns the constant the sequence number of the selected parameter.
+3. The Drop-down list contains a set of parameters and, depending on the selected parameter, assigns the sequence number of the selected parameter to the constant.

-4. The Hidden section allows the block interface to be divided into several subgroups; each of them can be collapsed and have its own name.
+4. Hidden section allows you to split the interface of the block into several subgroups; each of them can be collapsed and have its own name.

 image.png

-After that we will add three entry fields
+After that, we will add three input fields.

 image_2.png

-Now let's customise each of the fields according to the constant names specified inside the subsystem.
+Now we will configure each of the fields according to the names of the constants specified inside the subsystem.

 image_3.png

-As a result, we get a block with the following parameters for input:
+As a result, we get a block with the following input parameters:

 image_4.png